Buct0r/fullfetch/README.md

 # Conclusion
 Thank you for your support if you decide to install fullfetch.
 In the next days I will work to complete the majority of the points for the first log in the future updates section. <br>
-Thanks to skesko for the help during the testing phase.
+Thanks to skesko for help during the testing phase.

 Developed by Buct0r ❤️